 Do you want to start a garden but are overwhelmed about how to start?
 Let me tell you about a system I have been using for the past few seasons called square foot gardening.
 I think this is a great way to garden for someone that is just getting started (or someone that has been doing it forever!).
-It’s high yield in a small, easy to care for plot.
+If you are a beginning gardener, click here to check out my 7 beginner gardening mistakes to avoid.
+Square Foot Gardening is high yield in a small, easy to care for plot.

 What is square foot gardening?

 It is basically just how it sounds.
 If you have a 4×8 garden bed, that is 32 square feet, and you’ll have 32 “boxes” to plant in.
 Most people actually put down a grid using either twine, sticks or pvc piping, or you can just imagine it’s there and plant accordingly.